Aditya-y9/DBMS-Travel-Management-System/README.md

 # Travel Management System with MariaDB and PHP

+Designed and implemented a comprehensive travel management system using PHP for the frontend and MariaDB for robust database operations.

+Engineered a user-centric interface that prioritized intuitive navigation and seamless user experience.

+Implemented secure access protocols, ensuring distinct and protected views for administrators and customers.

+Addressed real-world challenges such as efficient customer-to-admin enquiry management through proficient database operations.

+Employed CRUD functionalities for seamless data management and modern interface abstractions to enhance usability and functionality.

 ## Description
 This project is a simple travel management system that allows users to book itineraries and manage their bookings.
 The system is built using PHP and MariaDB.